apache/mxnet/example/mxnet_adversarial_vae/README.md

 # VAE-GAN in MXNet

-* Implementation of Autoencoding beyond pixels using a learned similarity metric based on the Tensorflow implementation of https://github.com/JeremyCCHsu/tf-vaegan/
+* Implementation of [Autoencoding beyond pixels using a learned similarity metric](https://arxiv.org/abs/1512.09300) based on the Tensorflow implementation: <https://github.com/JeremyCCHsu/tf-vaegan>

-* Please refer to their official Github for details*: https://github.com/andersbll/autoencoding_beyond_pixels
+* Please refer to their official Github for details: [Autoencoding Beyond Pixels](https://github.com/andersbll/autoencoding_beyond_pixels)

 * As the name indicates, VAE-GAN replaces GAN's generator with a variational auto-encoder, resulting in a model with both inference and generation components.

 # Experiements

-* Dataset: caltech 101 silhouettes dataset from https://people.cs.umass.edu/~marlin/data.shtml
+* Dataset: caltech 101 silhouettes dataset from <https://people.cs.umass.edu/~marlin/data.shtml>

 # Prerequisites